TomekMatuszek/wroclaw_taxonomy/README.md

 # wroclaw_taxonomy package

-## About
+## About the method

-This package consists of one class called `Dendrite` which enables user to create dendrite out of set of points based on Wroclaw taxonomy method.
+This package enables user to create dendrite out of set of points based on Wroclaw taxonomy method.
-It uses euclidean distance to group objects into possibly similar groups.
+It uses Euclidean distance calculated from provided variables or geographic coordinates to group objects into possibly similar groups.
-In the next steps, each group is merged with the other closest group until the whole dataset is combined into one coherent dendrite.
+In the following steps, each group is merged with the other closest group until the whole dataset is combined into one coherent dendrite.

-User can export results to GeoJSON file or visualise them using `plot()` and `animate()`.
+In the end, dendrite can be separated into several groups/clusters to classify data points based on provided variables.

 ## Installation

-You can install this package from PyPI by typing in terminal:
+You can install this package from PyPI by running this command in terminal:

 `pip install wroclawtaxonomy`

-Or download it directly from source repo:
+Or download development version of the package directly from this repository:

 `pip install git+https://github.com/TomekMatuszek/wroclaw_taxonomy.git`